vitoraalmeida/vitoralmeida.tech/posts/seguranca-de-servidores/post.md

 O arquivo de configuração do servidor SSH (`/etc/ssh/sshd_config`) traz o seguinte:

-> ...
+> <cite>...</cite>
-  \# To disable tunneled clear text passwords, change to no here!
+> <cite>\# To disable tunneled clear text passwords, change to no here! </cite>
-  PasswordAuthentication yes
-  ...
+> <cite>PasswordAuthentication yes<\cite>
+> <cite>...</cite>

 Ou seja, aparentemente, a senha que você envia durante a conexão com SSH é transmitida em texto claro dentro do "túnel" até chegar no servidor remoto.
 Então isso quer dizer que a sua senha está exposta para qualquer um que intercepte a conexão possa ver?
 Não!
 Pois, a conexão com o servidor SSH acontece utilizando um par de chaves criptográficas para mascarar os dados que tráfegam no estabelecimento da conexão com o servidor remoto. É a mesma coisa que acontece quando nos autenticamos na maioria dos sites que utilizam HTTPS.
 A nossa senha é encapsulada numa conexão SSL que trafega criptografada até chegar no servidor.

 Não é perfeitamente seguro utilizar senhas ao se conectar por SSH, como a própria [documentação](https://datatracker.ietf.org/doc/html/rfc4251#section-9.4.5) afirma:

->  The password mechanism, as specified in the authentication protocol, assumes that the server has not been compromised.
-If the server has been compromised, using password authentication will reveal a valid username/password combination to the attacker, which may lead to further compromises.
+>  <cite>The password mechanism, as specified in the authentication protocol, assumes that the server has not been compromised.
+If the server has been compromised, using password authentication will reveal a valid username/password combination to the attacker, which may lead to further compromises. </cite>

->  This vulnerability can be mitigated by using an alternative form of authentication.
-For example, public key authentication makes no assumptions about security on the server.
+>  <cite>This vulnerability can be mitigated by using an alternative form of authentication.
+For example, public key authentication makes no assumptions about security on the server. </cite>

 O mecanismo de autenticação por senha assume que o servidor do SSH não foi comprometido, mas, nesse caso, já temos um problema e não há muito mais o que fazer (haha xD).
 A documentação afirma que podemos mitigar isso usando autenticação com chaves, mas...

->  The use of public key authentication assumes that the client host has not been compromised.
-It also assumes that the private key of the server host has not been compromised.
+>  <cite>The use of public key authentication assumes that the client host has not been compromised.
+It also assumes that the private key of the server host has not been compromised. </cite>

->  This risk can be mitigated by the use of passphrases on private keys;
-   however, this is not an enforceable policy.
-The use of smartcards, or other technology to make passphrases an enforceable policy is suggested.
+>  <cite>This risk can be mitigated by the use of passphrases on private keys; however, this is not an enforceable policy.
+The use of smartcards, or other technology to make passphrases an enforceable policy is suggested.</cite>

 A mesma documentação do protocolo, agora na seção sobre a [autenticação com chaves](https://datatracker.ietf.org/doc/html/rfc4251#section-9.4.4), traz que o método também não é perfeito, pois assume que o dispositivo cliente também não foi comprometido.
 Ou seja, não é o uso de senhas nessa conexão que é especialmente inseguro, mas depende de um conjunto de fatores.